laristra/flecsi/flecsi-tutorial/02-data-clients/DATA-CLIENTS.md

 specialization may expose several different mesh types and other specializations, and would likely have a different interface.

-The registration interface for data clients tasks the following
+The registration interface for data clients takes the following
-arguemnts:
+arguments:

 1. The data client type.
 This must be a valid specialization type.
 In general, application developers and end-users will not create this